cose-wg/HPKE/draft-ietf-cose-hpke.md

 which is the output of the HPKE KEM.
 The value of 'ek' MUST be a bstr.

-For all modes, the HPKE info parameter defaults to the empty string; mutually known private information MAY be used instead.
-The concept of mutually known private information is defined in {{NIST.SP.800-56Ar3}} as an input to the key derivation function.

 HPKE defines several authentication modes, as described in Table 1 of {{RFC9180}}.
 In COSE HPKE, only 'mode_base' and 'mode_psk' are supported.
 The mode is 'mode_psk' if